 And how exactly does it work, this photosynthesis?

 For those of us who sat up front in school, there is a more detailed version.
 The formula for photosynthesis is: 6 H2O + 6 CO2 + light = 6 O2 + C6 H12 O6.

-Six carbon dioxide molecules plus twelve water molecules result in one molecule of glucose (grape sugar) plus six molecules of oxygen and six molecules of water.
+Six molecules of carbon dioxide plus twelve molecules of water equal one molecule of glucose plus six molecules of oxygen.

 This reaction requires a lot of energy from sunlight.
 The amount of energy required to build up one mole of glucose from CO2 and H2O is

 ΔG ° ´ = +2872 kJ / mol

 For a long time, science did not even know where the oxygen that the plants release came from.
 First experiments with 18O marked water or CO2 could show that the oxygen comes from the water.
 The water molecule, actually an extremely stable molecule, is split.
 An extremely large amount of energy is required for this process.
 And where does this energy come from?
 Right, from sunlight - one of the most powerful sources of energy.

 That means in numbers: Every hour hit 430 trillion joules of energy from the sun to earth - that's a 430 with 18 zeros.
 In comparison: all of humanity consumes 410 trillion joules of energy in a whole year.